 But if you want to, you can customize that.

+This method also enables you to change the preferred invocation event on-the-go during runtime.
 Here’s a list of all available ones below, feel free to use any combination of these.

-By default, shaking gesture causes the SDK to pop up.
+The default, shaking gesture causes the SDK to pop up.

 iOS apps in the debug mode will trigger React Native developer tools instead of Shake.
 You should run your app in the release mode if you want to test shake gesture invoking.

 This invocation event will create the floating button on top of your app's UI which users can clearly see at all times.
 This button can be dragged to a more suitable position.